dirkarnez/respectesc-client/src/data/en-self-selected-overseas-domestic-helpers.md

 ##### Price above includes (except specifically noted item above):
   - Working visa fee for the Hong Kong Immigration Department
   - Notary fees for the issuance of contract by the consulate in Hong Kong
   - Centre's administrative charge
+  - One way air tickets, airport pick-up services and body check in Hong Kong are not included
-  - We can help applying local labor insurance (no extra charge is required)
+  - Assist to apply local labor insurance (no extra charge is required)